A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations: Introduction

-In the case of magnetized plasmas, the first proper exact relation was derived by \citet{P1998b,P1998a} for homogeneous, isotropic and incompressible magnetohydrodynamics (IMHD) turbulence.
+In the case of magnetized plasmas, the first exact relation was derived by \citet{P1998b,P1998a} for homogeneous, isotropic and incompressible magnetohydrodynamics (IMHD) turbulence.
 The authors recovered a scaling law for mixed third-order longitudinal structure and correlation functions.
-This exact law has been the subject of several numerical tests \citet[e.g.,][]{Mi2009,Bo2009,W2010}; it has been used for the estimation of the incompressible cascade rate in space plasmas \citep{SV2007,Sa2008,Co2015,Si2008,Ma2008} and the magnetic and kinetic Reynolds numbers \citep{WEY2007} in solar wind turbulence, and for the large-scale modeling of the solar wind \citep{M1999,Mc2008}. \citet{B2013} derived an exact relation for some two-point correlation functions of the fields for isothermal compressible magnetohydrodynamic (CMHD) turbulence, expressed in terms of flux or source terms.
-On the other hand, \citet{A2017b} revisited the latter work and expressed the exact law as a function of the proper plasma variables, i.e., the plasma mass density, the plasma velocity field and the compressible Alfvén velocity.
-This theoretical work showed that there are four different types of terms that are involved in the non-linear cascade of energy in the inertial range: the hybrid terms (which can be written either as flux or source terms), the $\beta$-dependent terms and the well-known flux and source terms (see, \citet{A2019,F2020}).
+This exact law has been the subject of several numerical tests \citep[e.g.,][]{Sorriso2002,Mi2009,Bo2009,W2010,Verdini_2015}; it has been used for the estimation of the incompressible cascade rate in space plasmas \citep{So2007,Sa2008,Co2015,Si2008,Ma2008} and the magnetic and kinetic Reynolds numbers \citep{WEY2007} in solar wind turbulence, and for the large-scale modeling of the solar wind \citep{M1999,Mc2008,MacBride2005}. \citet{B2013} derived an exact relation for some two-point correlation functions of the fields for isothermal compressible magnetohydrodynamic (CMHD) turbulence, written in terms of the flux or the source terms.
+On the other hand, \citet{A2017b} revisited the latter work and expressed the exact law as a function of a more adequate set of plasma variables, i.e., the plasma mass density, the plasma velocity field and the compressible Alfvén velocity.
+This theoretical work presented four different types of terms that are involved in the non-linear cascade of energy in the inertial range: the hybrid terms (which can be written either as flux or source terms), the $\beta$-dependent terms and the well-known flux and source terms (see, \citet{A2019,F2020}).
 Recently, \citet{S2021} proposed a more general method that allows to derive the exact relation for any turbulent isentropic flow (i.e., constant entropy).
 The authors demonstrated that the well-studied MHD exact laws (incompressible and isothermal) and the new (polytropic) one can be obtained as specific cases of the general exact relation when the corresponding closure is specified.
 These formulations for IMHD and CMHD turbulence are used in the present study to estimate the non-linear transfer of energy in the solar wind.